Rui Meng

 About

-Prior to my PhD life at Pitt, I received my bachelor and master degree at Wuhan University, and I was advised by Prof. Wei Lu.
+I obtained my Ph.D. from the School of Computing and Information, University of Pittsburgh and I was advised by Prof. Daqing He and Prof. Peter Brusilovsky.
+Prior to my Ph.D. life at Pitt, I received my bachelor and master degree at Wuhan University, and I was advised by Prof. Wei Lu.
+I interned at Google Research (2018, 2020), Salesforce Research (2019) and Yahoo!
+Research (2017).

-Check out my resume/CV for more information.
+Check out my resume for more information.

 Publications